Geoff Plant: Post-politics

-Plant was appointed as a Special Advisor to the Premier and Minister of Advanced Education to lead a project called Campus 2020: Looking Ahead, the first comprehensive review of post-secondary education in British Columbia in over 40 years.
+In 2006 Plant was appointed as a special advisor to the Premier and Minister of Advanced Education to lead a project called Campus 2020: Looking Ahead, the first comprehensive review of post-secondary education in British Columbia in over 40 years.
+He made 52 recommendations in his report released in April 2007, including repealing the designation of university college and establishing regional universities; he received $115,000 as compensation.